Naturopathic nutrition - Natural Healthcare College

 What is the naturopathic approach?

 Naturopathy is a holistic, natural, healthcare system that recognises the healing power of nature present in all living things.
-As a healing system it aims to promote health, and can help to prevent the onset of many disease processes by employing various natural therapeutic approaches, a cornerstone of which is nutrition.
+As a healing system it aims to promote health, and can help to prevent the onset of many disease processes by employing various natural therapeutic approaches.
+And nutrition is the cornerstone.

 Over 2000 years ago, Plato said: